 The Evo ground source heat pump

 The Evo’s intelligent touch-screen controls and sophisticated design add to its performance and appearance.
-It’s easy to keep track of efficiencies and features an industry-first ‘live’ CoP readout to ensure optimal system efficiency.
+It’s easy to keep track of efficiencies and features a world-first ground source controller – known as the Genesis System Manager – to ensure optimal system performance.

 What makes a ground source heat pump system efficient?